Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 - [AnimationHandler] adds the functionality to put [Animation]s on the grid.
 More about [Animation]s [here][animations].
 - [Clearable] lets you *clear* the graphic.
 This means setting all its tiles to an empty tile
 - [DrawSurface] is something you know by now
-- [InputEmitter] emits all the inputs which were received from the underlying GUI framework as Zircon [Input] events.
-  This means that you don't have to know how input handling works in Swing or LibGDX, Zircon takes care of this for you.
 - [Layerable] lets you put multiple layers on your screen.
 With this you can have overlays, effects, and that kind of stuff.
 Layering is explained in depth in its own chapter [here][how-layers-work].
 - [ShutdownHook] gives you the ability to listen to a shutdown event. (eg: when the user closes the screen) This is abstracted away from the actual underlying system (like Swing or LibGDX).
-- [Styleable] lets you get and set a [StyleSet] for this grid.
 - [TypingSupport] adds `putCharacter` and `putTile` to the mix and acts as if you were typing on the screen (from left to right, and then top to bottom).
+- [UIEventSource] emits all the inputs which were received from the underlying GUI framework as Zircon [Input] events.
+  This means that you don't have to know how input handling works in Swing or LibGDX, Zircon takes care of this for you.
+- [ViewContainer] adds support for [View]s.

-As you can see [TileGrid] is very similar to [TileGraphics] but there is a *very* important difference: what you `draw`, `set` or `put` on a [TileGrid] is immediately visible on your screen.
-That's why a [TileGrid] is not a [Drawable].
-It is the end of the line, where all [Drawable] go to become visible on your screen.
+As you can see [TileGrid] is very similar to [TileGraphics] but there is a *very* important difference: what you `draw` on a [TileGrid] is immediately visible on your screen.
+It is the end of the line, where all [TileComposite] go to become visible on your screen.

 It also comes with functionality which you can use to interact with the underlying GUI system.
 You needn't worry about how the actual GUI system works, the [TileGrid]s job is to abstract all that away and give you a clean interface.